-Art at Key Stage 3

 Term 2: Portrait project.
 Pupils will learn about proportion and how to draw a face .
 They will explore and express their identity as part of a Citizen project.
 Pupils will then study how portraiture has been used by other artists such as Picasso and produce a 3D piece of work reflecting that style.

 Term 3: Design and Make art challenge based on a set theme.
+All Year 7 students will create a 3D object at hoe using any materials.

 * We use the summer term to introduce new materials and techniques, these could be; ceramics, textiles, wire, card construction, screen-printing, printmaking, collage etc.